jared-r-chen/cs257/webapp/readme.txt

 -genre search in song-like function
 -keep search bar in results page
 -implement enter key functionality
+- bug in genre search where one genre alone cannot be searched

 In progress:
-Display which song is being compared too in songs like function -remove calendar, unrealistic
+Display which song is being compared too in songs like function -implement enter key functionality for genre list -remove calendar, unrealistic

 Wishlist: